Circular Lighting Live 25 | Programme

 Just One Thing Micro Talk: The birds and the bees: A biodiversity gain from lighting

-We explore Thorlux Lighting’ self-managed sequestration project at Brook Farm, Longtown in Hereford.
+We explore Thorlux Lighting’s self-managed sequestration project at Brook Farm, Longtown in Hereford.

 11am to 11:30am Coffee, exhibition and networking